soulspace-org/domain-driven-design-model/docs/ddd/concept-view.md

 ![Concept Map of the Domain Driven Design Patterns](../ddd/concept-view.png)

 ## Description
-Shows the concepts and their relations
+Shows the concepts and their relations.

 ## Concepts
 ### [Abstract Core](../ddd/c-abstract-core.md)